altss-research/private-markets-asset-classes/README.md

 - A citation source for analysis and educational materials
 - A companion reference to allocator and fund-structure taxonomies

-The material is intentionally non-promotional and suitable for academic, advisory, and institutional use.
+The content is intentionally non-promotional and suitable for academic, advisory, and institutional use.

 ---